metabrain/java8-plugin-persitent-local-vars/README.md

 ## Motivation

-During the elaboration of my master thesis, that also makes use of a javac plugin, injecting new fields (variable declarations) inside the pre-existing classes AST node would crash the JVM at rtuntime.
-The reason for this is the need to update the offset field values that are calculated after the initial parsing.
 This project is, in a way, a proof-of-concept of the injection of new fields inside pre-existing classes during the compilation process.
+During the elaboration of my master thesis, that also makes use of a javac plugin, injecting new fields (variable declarations) inside the pre-existing classes AST node would crash the JVM at runtime.
+The reason for this is that the offset field values used by the compiler are calculated after the initial parsing, thus, before the new field was injected.
+To fix this, the offset values have to be manually updated when the new field is injected.

 ## What it is